 - Build connections with other children in their community.

 So, what is a sleepaway camp?
-It is a rite of passage for some households, and it may be the first time children spend several days and nights away from their families.
-It is a unique occasion to spread their wings, explore a new area, and, for the parents, a well-deserved opportunity to enjoy a date night without scrambling to find a babysitter.
+In some households, it's a rite of passage.
+It may be the first time children spend several days and nights away from their families.
+It's a unique occasion for campers to spread their wings and explore a new area.
+For the parents, this is a well-deserved opportunity to enjoy a date night without scrambling to find a babysitter.

 Here are some of the many benefits of overnight camps:

 - Build self-confidence and resilience when the children must navigate an unfamiliar environment with new people alone;